 But is Butyce Y8 Pro Max a gem?
 Amazon buyers think so – 95% of users have given it a 5-star review.

 Butyce is an Amazon seller as far as we know.
 They might have just surfaced recently – you know how there are tons of these today.
-From a bit of digging we found out that they also have two other massage guns that they’re selling – X3 Pro and M3 Pro.
+From a bit of digging we found out that they also have one other massage gun that they’re selling – M3 Pro.

 We inspected their Amazon store further and saw that they also sell other wellness products like back braces and electric massagers.